-Most Square OneTM mods include headline and copy packages set in a standard font.
+When you place a template, the fonts, art and colors come with it.
+Then, it's up to you to customize.
+Changing fonts and applying character styles is usually the first step.
+Square One mods include headline and copy packages set in a standard font.
 Once you choose and place these, you can change fonts and colors, and then add your own copy and photos.